SofttlOfficial/capacitorjs-printer/README.md

 # capacitor-printer

-A capacitor plugin to print html document
+A capacitor plugin to print html document from mobile app.
+It's currently working for android devices only.

 ## Install